dinesh-ax/axway-open-docs/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_docker.md

 ---
 title: Configure a production setup for Docker compose
-linkTitle: Production setup for Docker compose
+linkTitle: Production setup for Docker Compose
 weight: 10
 date: 2022-07-20
-description: Configure a production setup using Docker compose to test Operational Insights in a single instance.
+description: Configure a production setup using Docker Compose to test Operational Insights in a highly available environment.
 ---

 This section covers advanced configuration topics that are required for a production environment deployed with Docker compose.
-Follow the next sections to configure Operational Insights in your Docker compose production environment.

 ## Before you start